jacobsuh/blog/_posts/2019-12-02-twitter-bot-aws-lambda.md

 date:   2019-12-02
 excerpt: "Guide for building a Twitter bot with Python that automatically tweets out at certain intervals using AWS Lambda for free"
 ---
 One of my old roommates in undergrad, Steven, and I used to watch Community quite a lot.
 It's one of his favorite TV shows and I've come to love it too.
 I recently came across a Twitter account that tweets out a screenshot from King of the Hill every 30 minutes and I wanted to do something similar for Community.
-Our finished project can now be found on [@Community_Caps](https://twitter.com/Community_Caps).Thanks to [Steven](https://stevenstetzler.com/) for helping and making it possible!
+Our finished project can now be found on [@Community_Caps](https://twitter.com/Community_Caps).
+Thanks to [Steven](https://stevenstetzler.com/) for helping and making it possible!

 Here's a quick guide on how create a bot for free using Python and AWS Lambda.